See our privacy notice

 Alternatively, have a video chat with your best-colleague-friend, do a group yoga workout online or get some steps in for your team fitness challenge!

 As with any healthcare issue, it’s important to ensure that you’re following the basic hygiene practises, in order to keep your staff safe.
-Don’t forget to keep up the reminders now that most households are at full capacity 24/7 for the next few weeks.
+Don’t forget to keep up the reminders and stay up to date with all the latest government guidance.

 Just because your employees are at home doesn’t mean you should stop encouraging them to be cautious of the situation.
 Every time someone leaves/returns to their house, comes into contact with another person or handles food, they should thoroughly cleanse their hands.